A Conjecture of Flach and Morin: Introduction

 where $Y$ is a smooth $k$-scheme admitting a closed immersion $X_s \hookrightarrow Y$; in our context we may choose, in particular, $Y = X$.

 We follow their general idea of linking the localization triangle for rigid cohomology with respect to the closed subscheme $X_s$ with the canonical exact triangle for the monodromy operator in log-crystalline cohomology, using the fact that the rigid cohomology of the open complement of a closed subscheme can be computed using logarithmic structures.
-In our argument we work with log-rigid cohomology in place of log-crystalline cohomology because of the flexibility of the former.
-This is possible because log-crystalline and log-rigid cohomology, and their respective monodromy operators, agree in the proper and log-smooth case (Lemma \ref{log-rig_instead_of_log-crys}).